skyler-ferrante/fd_omission/Readme.md

-# File Descriptor Omission attack
+# File Descriptor Omission Attack

 There is nothing special about stdin, stdout, and stderr.
 They are just the file descriptors 0, 1, and 2.